escauley/HowTos/docs/GitHub/sop_docs.md

 INFO     -  Your documentation should shortly be available at: https://CCBR.github.io/xyz/
 ```

-Done!
-Now if you point your web browser to the URL from `gh-deploy` command you will see your HTML hosted on GitHub.
-The cookiecutter template includes a GitHub action which will automatically perform the above tasks whenever a push is performed to the main branch.
+Now if you point your web browser to the URL from `gh-deploy` command (IE https://CCBR.github.io/xyz/) you will see your HTML hosted on GitHub.
+After creating your docs, the cookiecutter template includes a GitHub action which will automatically perform the above tasks whenever a push is performed to the main branch.

+## Add to the GitHub page

+1. Go to the main GitHub page of your repository
+2. On the top right select the `gear` icon next to `About`
+3. Under `Website`, select `Use your GitHub Pages website`.
+4. Select `Save Changes`